amarjeetvr/amarjeetvr/README.md

+# 💫 About Me:
-I am Amarjeet Verma, a Full-Stack Web Developer and DevOps-focused Engineer with hands-on experience in building scalable, production-ready web applications.

-I specialize in React, Node.js, Express, MongoDB, and modern UI frameworks such as Tailwind CSS, with a strong emphasis on performance, clean architecture, and user-centric design.
-I also work extensively with AWS services, CI/CD pipelines, and cloud deployments to deliver reliable and cost-effective solutions.
+I am Amarjeet Verma, a Full-Stack Web Developer and DevOps-focused Engineer with hands-on experience in building scalable, production-ready web applications.<br><br>I specialize in React, Node.js, Express, MongoDB, and modern UI frameworks like Tailwind CSS, with a strong focus on performance, clean architecture, and user-centric design.
+I also work extensively with AWS services, CI/CD pipelines, and cloud deployments to deliver reliable and cost-effective solutions.<br><br>Currently,📫 Reach me at:<br><br>GitHub: https://github.com/amarjeetvr<br><br>Email: av457508@gmail.com

-I am currently building and maintaining multiple real-world projects, including business websites, research platforms, and SaaS-style applications.
-I have experience working in agile environments, leveraging Jira, GitHub workflows, and automated deployment strategies.

 # 💻 Tech Stack: